abduabohalima/JINAbase/README.md

 ## Requirements

-To get the GUI to work on your device you'll need the following python packages, It's recommended to have anaconda installed, in that case use 'conda install package'.
+To get the GUI to work on your device you'll need the following python packages.
+It's recommended to have anaconda installed, in that case use 'conda install package'.

     wxpython